sagemath/docker-images/README.md

     docker run -it sagemath/sagemath singular

-### Running the Notebook interfaces
+### Running the notebook interfaces

-Running the Jupyter Notebook interface (for Sage, ...):
+To run the Jupyter Notebook interface (for Sage, ...):

     docker run -p 8888:8888 sagemath/sagemath-jupyter

-Running the legacy Sage notebook server:
+Alternatively, to run the legacy Sage notebook server:

     docker run -p 8080:8080 sagemath/sagemath sage -notebook

-You can then connect your web browser to the printed out address, namely http://localhost:8888 for the jupyter notebook and http://localhost:8080 for the legacy notebook.
+You can then connect your web browser to the printed out typically, namely http://localhost:8888 for the Jupyter notebook and http://localhost:8080 for the legacy notebook.
 For the legacy notebook the webbrowser will ask for a login and password which are respectively `admin` and `sage`.

 **Note** Running the sagemath-jupyter container is equivalent to running the `sagemath/sagemath` base docker container with the following command: